kholerohit/Thesis/README.md

 # Scholarship Management System

-This project is a Scholarship managment system based on Blockchain running on a local Ethereum network using Ganache.
+This project is a Scholarship management system based on Blockchain running on a local Ethereum network using Ganache.
 I implemented zero knowledge proof
  (zk-SNARK) based verification of credentials of the scholarship applicants using Zokrates for ensuring privacy of applicant credentials.

 ## Prerequisites